codescapade/aeons/Readme.md

 <br/>

 ## Running unit tests
-To run the unit tests, Aeons expects that buddy is installed with haxelib.
+To run the unit tests, Aeons expects that `buddy` is installed with haxelib.
 The `runUnitTests` and `runSingleUnitTest` commands in the tests folder require a path to an ffmpeg executable as argument to convert some of the test assets.

+## Building api docs
+The api docs are generated using `dox` that needs to be installed with haxelib.
+The `buildApi` command in the tools/docs folder can be used the generate the api docs in the docs/api folder.